Things I’ve learnt with a newborn

 #12 In fact, people will ask to hold your baby constantly.
 You will feel guilty saying no to people but remember it’s your baby!
 They won’t be the ones having to deal with an overstimulated, grizzly baby when you get home.

 #13 The advice will continue.
 Now, people’s favourite time to give you advice is whilst your baby is crying.

-#16 If, on your first evening home alone with the baby, you end up really unwell, it will be awful.
+#16 If, on your first evening home alone with your newborn baby, you end up really unwell, it will be awful.
 BUT, you will cope.
 Even if you have to resort to breastfeeding sat on the toilet all evening!!
 (That night was horrific!)

-#17 You will look at your tiny baby and then at the massive 0-3 month clothes and wonder how he’ll ever fit into them.
+#17 You will look at your tiny newborn and then at the massive 0-3 month clothes and wonder how he’ll ever fit into them.
 Two weeks later, he does.

 #19 Just like when you were pregnant and people touched your belly without asking, they’ll now touch your baby.